Justin Wilson (baseball): Milwaukee Brewers

 On February 18, 2023, Wilson signed a one-year contract with the Milwaukee Brewers that included a club option for the 2024 season.
 After beginning the year on the injured list while he continued to recover from Tommy John, Wilson was activated to make his Brewers debut on July 28.
 He sustained an injury to his lat while warming up in the bullpen, and was placed back on the injured list the following day.
 On August 5, manager Craig Counsell announced that Wilson would miss the remainder of the season as a result of the lat injury.
 He became a free agent following the season.

 Cincinnati Reds (second stint)

 On February 16, 2024, Wilson signed a minor league contract with the Los Angeles Dodgers.
 On March 12, he opted out of his contract and returned to free agency.
 Three days later, Wilson signed a $1.5 million plus incentives major league contract to return to the Reds.
+After pitching to a 5.59 ERA over 46 2/3 innings, he was not re-signed.

 Boston Red Sox

 On November 14, 2024, Wilson signed a one-year contract with the Boston Red Sox.
+He went 4–1 with the major league team in 2025, pitching to a 3.35 ERA with 57 strikeouts over 48 1/3 innings.